AlexeyNilov/pushup/doc/roadmap.md

 # Roadmap and todo

-* /stop - switch to the freestyle mode
+* /deactivate - switch to the freestyle mode
 * /join (ask for age, set goal based on the FS)
 * add health warning on joining
-* /explain get workout description
+* /explain get warmup/cooldown description

 ## UI